A Universal HKR Theorem: Applications and complements

-In characteristic zero, the HKR theorem implies that there is always a canonical lift, but outside of this case lifts might not even exists (and if they do, they may not be canonical).
-The data of such lifting seems of some importance to us, in particular for questions concerning quantization.
-This will be investigated in a further work, and as a first example of existence of such lifting we show below that most shifted symplectic structures constructed in nature do possesses such a lifting, by means of the Chern character construction. \\
+In characteristic zero, the HKR theorem implies that there is always a canonical lift, but outside of this case lifts might not even exist (and if it does, it may not be canonical).
+The data of such a lifting seems to be of some importance to us, in particular for questions concerning quantization.
+As a first example of existence of this type of lift we show below that most shifted symplectic structures constructed in nature do possesses such lifts, by means of the Chern character construction. \\

 \begin{reminder}[Chern Character] \mylabel{cherncharacter} Recall the existence of a Chern character $\chern : \Ktheoryconnective(A) \longrightarrow \HC^-(A/k)$, which is here considered as a map of spectra (see for instance \cite{MR3338682}).
 Note also that $\Ktheoryconnective$ stands here for the space of connective $K$-theory of $A$.
 This map can be enhanced into a morphism of stacks of spaces on the site of derived affine schemes over $k$